boraty14/BlockGame/Assets/README.txt

 You can use BlockGeneratorSettings object for recalculating block offset vertically and horizontally for block generation if you ever want to change block scale.
+You can use verticalGenerateOffset for declaring how far will new blocks be generated from top of the board.

 Used Plugins: